-Installing or uninstalling an operating system on your Mac is another powerful feature offered by Recovery HD.
+Installing or uninstalling OS XInstalling or uninstalling an operating system on your Mac is another powerful feature offered by Recovery HD.
 It lets you download any version of the OS X via the Internet.
 The advantage is that you won’t need any optical disk; however, you obviously will need a high-speed Internet connection.

 - Restart Mac, press and hold Command + R keys down until a menu appears on the screen.

 - In the Menu, choose ‘Disk Utility, next click the button ‘’

 - In the Utility menu, choose your Startup volume which in most cases is called Macintosh HD.

 - You need to set the type of the format for Mac OS Extended (Journaled).
 Click the button Security and select Zero Data from the list of options to set